danieldugas/NavDreams/wiki/worldmodel_error.md

 ### Install

-[this install script](../install_dependencies.sh) is an example of how to get the necessary dependencies, as well as pydreamer and NavDreams in development mode
+[This install script](../install_dependencies.sh) is an example of how to get the necessary dependencies, as well as pydreamer and NavDreams code and python libraries installed in development mode

 ### Download Existing Dataset
 Download the [navdreams_data](https://drive.google.com/drive/folders/17_o7jPLKKlRbgySIOxn6-Z1kUHcOgld5?usp=sharing)
 folder to your home directory so that `~/navdreams_data/wm_experiments` is a valid location.

+Note that this is quite a large download, you can potentially only download the parts which you requre to save on space.

 (Alternatively, you can generate the datasets using the simulator.
 Afterwards, make sure to move them to the location expected by the script e.g. `~/navdreams_data/wm_test_data`)